atsaloli/cicd/gitlab-ci/01-setting-up-ci/18-enabling-shell-runner.md

-# Enabling the shell runner for the "www" project
+# Make sure the Shell runner is enabled for the "www" project

-In Settings -> Pipelines -> Specific Runners, find our Shell executor and select "Enable for this project".
+In Settings -> Pipelines -> Specific Runners, find your Shell runner and check if it is enabled.
+It should have a green icon if it is enabled.
+If it is not enabled, select "Enable for this project".

 # Examine pipeline